 Functions are fully first-class in fab; that is, in addition to being called, they can also be stored in variables, arrays or records, or returned as the result of other functions.
-Function declarations can appear at any level of block nesting, and their bodies can freely dereference local variables and functions of enclosing blocks.
-However, the body of a nested function can only update variables declared within the function's own block or in the top-level block.
+Function declarations can appear at any level of block nesting.
+Nested function bodies can reference local constants (and parameters declared as const) and functions of enclosing blocks.
+They can also reference (and potentially update) variables declared in the top-level block.